cjtu/craterpy/README.md

       |- setup.py
       |- LICENSE

-The core of this project is located in /acerim and a
+The core of this project is located in /acerim.
+A worked example of a research workflow is given in /acerim/example.py.
+Some sample data and test cases are included in /acerim/tests

 ### Testing

-A suite of unittests and sample data are located in the /tests directory.
-These can be used to ensure acerim is working correctly on your system, or that any changes you have made did not interfere with the back-end code.
-To automatically run all tests from the shell:
+A suite of unittests and sample data are located in the /acerim/tests directory.
+Unittesting can be used to ensure that acerim is properly installed and working correctly on your system.
+It is also useful to ensure that any changes to the source code does not break the back-end code.
+The easiest way to run all unittests automatically is by using pytest in the shell:

+1) open a terminal/shell/cmd window
-1) navigate to the parent acerim directory (e.g.'/Users/cjtu/code/acerim')
+2) navigate to the parent acerim directory (e.g.'/Users/cjtu/code/acerim')
-2) run the command:	py.test acerim
+3) run the command:	py.test acerim

-A summary of test results will appear in the shell
+A summary of test results will appear in the shell.

 ### Citing this project

-For convenience, this project uses a MIT open liscence and duecredit for ease of use and citation.
-Simply run your code with the duecredit flag:
+For convenience, this project uses an MIT open liscence and duecredit for ease of use and citation.
+Make sure duecredit is installed and then simply run your code with the duecredit flag:
 	python -m duecredit your_acerim_branch/your_analysis.py

-All invoked modules and functions will be stored by the duecredit.p file.
-To output a Latex summary of the used files and functions, use the following
+All modules and functions invoked by you_analysis.py will be stored in the duecredit.p log file.
+To output a Latex summary of this logfile, type the following command:
-command:
 	duecredit summary --format=bibtex

-Alternatively, the associated thesis for this project can be viewed and cited
-<here> and its DOI is <DOI>.
+Alternatively, the associated thesis for this project can be viewed and cited here <thesislink> and its DOI is <DOIlink>.